Listen To Article

 Although Blaxploitation films were originally made specifically for an urban black audience, the genre’s audience appeal soon broadened across racial and ethnic lines once Hollywood realized the potential profit of expanding the audiences of Blaxpoitation films across those racial lines.

-The difference between Afrofuturism culture and Blaxploitation lies in the ability of Afrofuturist Protagonists to imagine a reality beyond their current experience, whereas characters like ‘Shaft’ almost ‘revel’ in the ghetto experience without feeling the need to question how they got there, and whether perhaps the ghetto is not their natural home and should think of leaving.
+The difference between Afrofuturism culture and Blaxploitation lies in the ability of Afrofuturist Protagonists to imagine a reality beyond their current experience, whereas characters like ‘Shaft’ almost appear to revel in the ghetto experience without feeling the need to question their existence and circumstances.

-Such ‘fundamental’ questions are cast aside for purely visceral pleasures in Films like ‘Shaft’.
+Such questions are cast aside for purely visceral pleasures in Films like ‘Shaft’.

 Basquiat & Examples Of Other Afrofuturist Artists